Why Yoga Prehab?

 As you might have guessed already, I’m kind of a nerd when it comes to health and movement education.
 I'm currently involved in a research project that looks at health benefits from yoga and physical activity.
-I have a Bachelor’s degree in Public Health from Karolinska Institutet in Stockholm and I’m currently studying a Master’s degree in Biomechanics and Physiology at The Swedish School of Sport and Health Sciences.
+I have a Bachelor’s degree in Public Health from Karolinska Institutet in Stockholm and I’m currently studying a Master’s degree in Physiology and Biomechanics at The Swedish School of Sport and Health Sciences.
 I’ve also studied movement analysis and sports medicine at an advanced university level, most currently at Karolinska Institutet.

 I am ERYT-500 certified in Virya Yoga and a registered YACEP, a licensed Personal Trainer and FRC™ Mobility Specialist.

 Most of all I’m passionate about learning and sharing the insights.